The UTAustinX Initiative

 EdX courses are designed to provide students with a wealth of innovative resources, including interactive laboratories, virtual reality environments and access to online tutors and tutorials.
 Students who take UT Austin courses through edX won’t work in isolation, but will have the opportunity to participate in online forums, network with instructors and fellow students, and take part in exciting collaborative projects.

-Four edX courses to be offered by the The University of Texas at Austin have been announced for Fall 2013.
-Five more courses are planned for Spring 2014.
+Four edX courses will be offered by the The University of Texas at Austin in the Spring of 2014.
 As with all edX courses, online learners who obtain a passing grade in the UT Austin courses will receive a certificate of completion from edX.

 For more information on the UTAustinX initiative, contact Dee Kapila - Project Coordinator at the Center for Teaching and Learning at firstname.lastname@example.org